Fast Core Pricing for Rich Advertising Auctions: The Water-Filling Algorithm

 Given this observation, here is the intuition behind the correctness of the algorithm.
 As mentioned earlier, Algorithm~\ref{alg:bidderopt} keeps track of $\{\pi_i^{(t)}\}_{i\in N}$ (inside the core), and $\{\bar{\pi}_i^{(t)}\}_{i\in N}$ (outside of the core), while these two points are always $\epsilon$-close in $\ell_1$-norm distance.
 As a result, they help the algorithm to find the next subset of bidders $S_{t+1}\subset S_{t}$, with the property that the algorithm can potentially increase their corresponding utilities uniformly.
 Furthermore, for a fixed run of the algorithm consider sequence $\emptyset=\mathcal{G}_0\subset\mathcal{G}_1\subset\mathcal{G}_2\subset,\ldots$, where $\mathcal{G}_{t}\triangleq\{T_1,\ldots,T_{t-1}\}$.
 By closeness of the two points, it can be shown that $\mathcal{G}_t$ is always a collection of $\epsilon$-tight core constraints with respect to $\pi^{(t)}$.
 This sequence acts as a \emph{certificate of correctness} for the algorithm: at each iteration $t$ the algorithm ensures that bidders in $S_{t+1}=\bigcap_{t'=0}^{t}T_t$ are indeed the subset of bidders appearing in \emph{every} constraint of $\mathcal{G}_{t+1}$, and hence those which could have increased their utility.
 So, at termination it ensures that $S_{t+1}$ is empty, and therefore there exists no bidder that appears in all $\epsilon$-tight core constraints.

 More concretely, we prove the correctness of the algorithm in two steps.
 We first show upon termination the algorithm outputs a point in the core that is $\epsilon$-bidder optimal, and then we show that the algorithm terminates in at most $\lvert N \rvert=n$ iterations.
-To do so, we start by proving the following lemma, which is crucial in understanding how our algorithm works. \begin{lemma} Fix a vector of utilities $\{\pi_i\}_{i\in N}$.
-Suppose $S\subseteq N$.
+To do so, we start by proving the following lemma, which is crucial in understanding how our algorithm works.
+Notably, the first bullet of this lemma is inspired by similar results in~\citealp{day2007fair}. \begin{lemma} Fix a vector of utilities $\{\pi_i\}_{i\in N}$.
+Let $S\subseteq N$.
 The following are true: \begin{itemize} \item $S$ is a maximum binding constraint if it is also the set of winning bidders for some maximum welfare allocation under bids $\{\max(b_i(.)-\pi_i,0)\}_{i\in N}$. \item Suppose we have $\forall i\in S: \pi_i>0$.
-Then $S$ is a maximum binding constraint only if it is the set of winning bidders for some maximum welfare allocation under bids $\{\max(b_i(.)-\pi_i,0)\}_{i\in N}$. \end{itemize} \end{lemma} \begin{proof}
+Then $S$ is a maximum binding constraint only if it is the set of winning bidders for some maximum welfare allocation under bids $\{\max(b_i(.)-\pi_i,0)\}_{i\in N}$. \end{itemize} \end{lemma} \proof{Proof.} Let $S'$ be the set of winners for a maximum welfare allocation $x'$ under truncated bids $\{\max(b_i(.)-\pi_i,0)\}_{i\in N}$.
+Note for all $i\in S'$, $b_i(x'_i)> \pi_i$ (otherwise, allocation $x'$ gives items for free to some bidder $j$, because $x'_j\neq \emptyset ~\&~\max(b_j(x'_j)-\pi_j,0)=0$ as $b_j(x'_j)\leq\pi_j$).
+Let $S$ be a maximum binding constraint and $x^{S}$ be the maximum welfare allocation restricted to bidders $S$.
+We have